-If you are using github as your project’s source code repository, not matter whether its open source or private, it’s good idea to have the automated deployment mechanism setup so that whenever someone from your team push to the repository, your web app get built/updated automatically to the latest changes.
+If you are using GitHub as your project’s source code repository, whether open source or private, it’s a good idea to set up an automated deployment mechanism so that whenever someone from your team pushes to the repository, your web app gets built/updated automatically to the latest changes.

-There are several continuous integration system like travis, jenkins etc, which you can implement for nice automated build system.
-However, if your project doesn’t have that much complex build, then you can implement this automated deployment too with simple custom mechanism.
+There are several continuous integration systems, like Travis, Jenkins, etc., which you can implement for a nice automated build system.
+However, if your project doesn’t have a very complex build, then you can implement this automated deployment, too, with a simple custom mechanism.

-Today, I am discussing a very easy and efficient way to achieve that goal which won’t have that much complexity to have those system setup on your server.
-This should be an affordable way if you are just starting out/developing small/medium size apps.
+Today, I am discussing a very easy and efficient way to achieve that goal, which won’t require that much complexity to set up those systems on your server.
+This should be affordable if you are just starting out or developing small/medium-sized apps.

 The 6 Steps To Achieve Our Goal: